eclipse-iofog/iofog.org/content/docs/2/agent-management/attach-detach.md

 # Attach / Detach an Agent

-We can transfer an Agent from one ECN to another by detaching the agent and attaching it to another ECN.
+We can transfer an Agent from one ECN to another by detaching the Agent and attaching it to another ECN.
-Note: detaching an agent will delete its connection with the Controller, and all microservices will be shut down.
+Note: detaching an Agent will delete its connection with the Controller, and all microservices will be shut down.

 ```bash
 iofogctl detach agent agent-1 -n namespace-1
 ```

-To display all resources in detached state with the get command
+To display all resources in detached state with the get command:

 ```bash
 iofogctl get all --detached
 ```

-Switch to another Namespace
+Attach the Agent to another ECN / Namespace

 ```bash
 iofogctl attach agent agent-1 -n namespace-2